-In this blog, our collections assistant Sam reflects on her experience of working on many different archaeological digs and remembers what it's like to be an archaeologist!
-Is it all non-stop ‘Indiana Jones’ style swashbuckling adventures, or is it more of a precise science of discovery, analysis and interpretation?
+In this blog, Reading Museum's collections assistant Sam Tabner reflects on her experience of working on many different archaeological digs and what it's like to be an archaeologist.
+Is it all non-stop ‘Indiana Jones’ style swashbuckling adventures?
+Or is it more of a precise science of discovery, analysis and interpretation?

 Every summer from 1997 to 2014, students, professional archaeologists and other specialists have pitched up their tents on a farmer’s field in the middle of the countryside in Silchester, Hampshire, in excited anticipation of another season of excavations of Insula IX in the Roman town of Calleva Atrebartum.

 Whilst studying archaeology at the University of Reading, I participated in the Silchester field school, where I became part of the University’s ‘Silchester Town Life Project’ research team.
 In this blog, I’ll talk through what day-to-day life looks like for a trainee archaeologist at a large-scale dig site such as this.

 Archaeologists at the end of the 19th century at the Silchester site (REDMG : 1928.244.1774).

 The day begins